about LIFE and Belief - why are we here?

-Scenario: Suppose you are a scientist.
+Scenario: Suppose you are a scientist, like me.
 How would you explain the scientific story to semi-nomadic, uneducated, mostly illiterate tribesmen in the semi-desert regions of Maasailand in Kenya today?
-Would you not explain the Big Bang in pretty much the same way that God does in the Bible?
+(I have been there and met these wonderful people.)
+Wouldn't you explain the Big Bang in pretty much the same way that God does in the Bible?

 Big Bang: something to think about

 1: Science explains what happened - they call it the Big Bang; but science cannot explain why creation came about, nor where it all came from.